14badboi/BADBOI-UNLIMITED-BUG/README.md

 2.  - [FORK] (not yet)this repository.
 3.   - Click [SCAN](https://replit.com/@DGXeon/Xeon-PairCode?v=1) and pair the code through the "WhatsApp Linked Devices" option in your WhatsApp app.

+If you don't have an account of heroku [create an account now]

+MY REAL NAME IS ENIOLA

 ## `Heroku` buildpacks
 1. buildpack